fkirc/capacitor-build-safety/README.md

 `Error: Current commit 25a7a56bca717226c048368925c19fad0bc13e69 is not equal to commit 8c8476eb77f67c52040eba0f09f0bb11f947d7f2 in android/app/src/main/assets/public/webbuild_commit.json.
 Did you forget to repeat a build/sync with Capacitor?`

-Similarly, `capsafe` acts as an idiot-proof check for native developers who did not build any web-app at all:
+Similarly, `capsafe` acts as a foolproof check for developers who did not copy any web-app at all:

 `Error: android/app/src/main/assets/public/webbuild_commit.json does not exist.
 Did you forget to build/sync with Capacitor?`